-All churches have a history which tells of God’s faithfulness in bringing us all to this point in our journey.
+All churches have a history.
+God has been faithful in bringing us to this point in our journey.

 Our church started back in the 1950’s in Plimmerton in the home of Mr Wally Reddit.
 It was known as the Plimmerton Brethren church and was part of the Open Brethren church community.
-This was before much of the local development occurred and Plimmerton was quite a small beach side community.
+Plimmerton was then quite a small beach side community before much of the local development occurred.

-Soon the congregation got too big for Wally’s home so the far seeing folk purchased some land at Acheron Road, Mana and built a small Gospel Chapel on it.
+Soon Wally’s home was too small for the congregation.
+The far seeing folk purchased some land at Acheron Road, Mana and built a small Gospel Chapel on it.
 Mana Gospel Chapel opened in 1962.
 The group met faithfully in this hall all through the 60’s, 70’s and 80’s.
 Being a Brethren church they looked after themselves, providing their own leadership and church teaching.
-Sister churches, Porirua and Titahi Bay Gospel Chapels opened about the same time as Porirua City expanded in the 1960’s and these three churches and the Brethren church in Tawa worked together and there was often an interchange of people and support during this time.
+Sister churches, Porirua and Titahi Bay Gospel Chapels opened about the same time as Porirua City expanded in the 1960’s.
+These three churches and the Brethren church in Tawa worked together.
+There was often an interchange of people and support during this time.

 Over time the church leaders saw that Whitby would be one of the main growth areas of the Porirua District, particularly when the new Council was formed in 1974 and directed its growth.
-The Acheron Road church became too small so the decision was made to move and start worshiping nearer to Whitby.
-They saved hard and eventually purchased land on the present site in 1996/97.
+The Acheron Road building became too small so the decision was made to move and relocate nearer to Whitby.
+They set money aside and eventually purchased land on the present site in 1996/97.
 At that stage the site was at the edge of Whitby, it was still surrounded by undeveloped land and the bluff around the present area was covered in pine trees.

 The new building was dedicated on 4th July 1999.